Hollywood and Vine: Buildings

-Hollywood and Vine's first building, located on the intersection's southeast corner, was the Hollywood Memorial Church, constructed in 1903.
+Hollywood and Vine's first major building, located on the intersection's southeast corner, was Hollywood Memorial Church, constructed in 1903.
 It was later torn down to make way for the intersection's first high rise, the 12-story Taft Building, built in 1923.
 The Taft Building was built in the Renaissance Revival style for A.Z.
 Taft Jr. by Walker & Eisen.
 In Hollywood's golden age, every studio as well as Charlie Chaplin, Will Rogers, and the Academy of Motion Picture Arts and Sciences had offices in the building.
 To the south of the Taft Building is the Spanish Colonial Revival Herman Building and south of that was the complementary-designed Hollywood Brown Derby, the latter of which was demolished in 1994.
 To the east of the Taft Building was the Châteauesque Gilbert Books Building, which was demolished to make way for the W Hollywood Hotel and Residences.